sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

  by using any image augumentation methods.
-In this project, we try to design and implement a Realistic AutoAnnotation Tool, which genenetes a realistc images dataset,and annotation files to those images automatically,without any manual mouse operations of a GUI-based annotaion tool.
+In this project, we try to design and implement a Realistic AutoAnnotation Tool, which genenetes a realistc images dataset,and annotation files to those images automatically,without any manual mouse operations of a GUI-based annotation tool.

 <br>
 <a href="#1">1 Antillia Realistic AutoAnnotation Tool</a><br>